bmeng506/CodingAssignment/README.md

 Clarity is a friendly and helpful LLM-powered Python style checker!

 ## About the Creator
 Hi!
-I'm Brian, a first-year university student studying Computer Science and Mathematical Economics.
+I'm Brian, a second-year university student studying Computer Science and Mathematical Economics.
 I am passionate about computer science, math, and building new things :)

 The Web App reflects my love for programming and math.
 I had a lot of fun building this project and hope it is just as fun to use!